CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowInfoAllOf.md

 HasVar0RollbackWorkflow returns a boolean if a field has been set.

+### GetVar1Profile

+`func (o *WorkflowWorkflowInfoAllOf) GetVar1Profile() ChassisProfileRelationship`

+GetVar1Profile returns the Var1Profile field if non-nil, zero value otherwise.

+### GetVar1ProfileOk

+`func (o *WorkflowWorkflowInfoAllOf) GetVar1ProfileOk() (*ChassisProfileRelationship, bool)`

+GetVar1ProfileOk returns a tuple with the Var1Profile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVar1Profile

+`func (o *WorkflowWorkflowInfoAllOf) SetVar1Profile(v ChassisProfileRelationship)`

+SetVar1Profile sets Var1Profile field to given value.

+### HasVar1Profile

+`func (o *WorkflowWorkflowInfoAllOf) HasVar1Profile() bool`

+HasVar1Profile returns a boolean if a field has been set.

-### GetVar1SwitchProfile
+### GetVar2SwitchProfile

-`func (o *WorkflowWorkflowInfoAllOf) GetVar1SwitchProfile() FabricSwitchProfileRelationship`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar2SwitchProfile() FabricSwitchProfileRelationship`

-GetVar1SwitchProfile returns the Var1SwitchProfile field if non-nil, zero value otherwise.
+GetVar2SwitchProfile returns the Var2SwitchProfile field if non-nil, zero value otherwise.

-### GetVar1SwitchProfileOk
+### GetVar2SwitchProfileOk

-`func (o *WorkflowWorkflowInfoAllOf) GetVar1SwitchProfileOk() (*FabricSwitchProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar2SwitchProfileOk() (*FabricSwitchProfileRelationship, bool)`

-GetVar1SwitchProfileOk returns a tuple with the Var1SwitchProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar2SwitchProfileOk returns a tuple with the Var2SwitchProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar1SwitchProfile
+### SetVar2SwitchProfile

-`func (o *WorkflowWorkflowInfoAllOf) SetVar1SwitchProfile(v FabricSwitchProfileRelationship)`
+`func (o *WorkflowWorkflowInfoAllOf) SetVar2SwitchProfile(v FabricSwitchProfileRelationship)`

-SetVar1SwitchProfile sets Var1SwitchProfile field to given value.
+SetVar2SwitchProfile sets Var2SwitchProfile field to given value.

-### HasVar1SwitchProfile
+### HasVar2SwitchProfile

-`func (o *WorkflowWorkflowInfoAllOf) HasVar1SwitchProfile() bool`
+`func (o *WorkflowWorkflowInfoAllOf) HasVar2SwitchProfile() bool`

-HasVar1SwitchProfile returns a boolean if a field has been set.
+HasVar2SwitchProfile returns a boolean if a field has been set.

-### GetVar2ClusterProfile
+### GetVar3ClusterProfile

-`func (o *WorkflowWorkflowInfoAllOf) GetVar2ClusterProfile() HyperflexClusterProfileRelationship`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar3ClusterProfile() HyperflexClusterProfileRelationship`

-GetVar2ClusterProfile returns the Var2ClusterProfile field if non-nil, zero value otherwise.
+GetVar3ClusterProfile returns the Var3ClusterProfile field if non-nil, zero value otherwise.

-### GetVar2ClusterProfileOk
+### GetVar3ClusterProfileOk

-`func (o *WorkflowWorkflowInfoAllOf) GetVar2ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar3ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`

-GetVar2ClusterProfileOk returns a tuple with the Var2ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar3ClusterProfileOk returns a tuple with the Var3ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar2ClusterProfile
+### SetVar3ClusterProfile

-`func (o *WorkflowWorkflowInfoAllOf) SetVar2ClusterProfile(v HyperflexClusterProfileRelationship)`
+`func (o *WorkflowWorkflowInfoAllOf) SetVar3ClusterProfile(v HyperflexClusterProfileRelationship)`

-SetVar2ClusterProfile sets Var2ClusterProfile field to given value.
+SetVar3ClusterProfile sets Var3ClusterProfile field to given value.

-### HasVar2ClusterProfile
+### HasVar3ClusterProfile

-`func (o *WorkflowWorkflowInfoAllOf) HasVar2ClusterProfile() bool`
+`func (o *WorkflowWorkflowInfoAllOf) HasVar3ClusterProfile() bool`

-HasVar2ClusterProfile returns a boolean if a field has been set.
+HasVar3ClusterProfile returns a boolean if a field has been set.

 ### GetAccount